-S Evan Worthington in five games has posted 32 tackles (24 solo, two for losses), his two career interceptions to go with three pass deflections, four third down stops and four touchdown saves.
-He has racked up eight tackles twice (against Colorado State and UCLA), one off his career-high of nine which he recorded on Nov.
-8, 2014 at No. 21 Arizona.
-In his true freshman season he played in 12 games with three starts and recorded 31 tackles.
-In 2015, he played in just three games on the defensive side of the ball and totaled only two tackles on the season.
+S Evan Worthington in eight games has posted 55 tackles (45 solo, three for losses), has all three of his career interceptions to go with six pass deflections, five third down stops and five touchdown saves.
+He had a career-high 12 (all solo stops) in CU's 36-33 win at Oregon State, with eight on two other occasions (Colorado State and UCLA).
+In his true freshman season, he played in 12 games (three starts) and recorded 31 tackles; in 2015, he was in just three games on defense (he made two tackles).
 After sitting out 2016, he is off to quite the start to his redshirt junior season and currently ranks fourth on the team in tackles while playing in 118 snaps from scrimmage (Note: he was Evan White his first two years as a Buff, but took on a family name upon his return).